HongduanTian/MOKD/README.md

 </center>

-This repository contains the source codes for reproducing the results of ICML'24 paper [*MOKD: Cross-domain Few-shot Classification via Maximizing Optimized Kernel Dependence*]().
+This repository contains the source codes for reproducing the results of ICML'24 paper [*MOKD: Cross-domain Finetuning for Few-shot Classification via Maximizing Optimized Kernel Dependence*]().
 The code is mainly based on the repository released by [Li et al.](https://github.com/VICO-UoE/URL)

 ## Introduction